-The menus displayed in the upper right indicates the user's access to Cloudera Navigator features, as determined by the roles associated with the user's LDAP or Active Directory groups.
-For example, a user that belongs to a group with the Full Administrator role will see the Search, Audits, Analytics, Policies, and Administration tabs, while a user that belongs to a group with the Policy Administrator role will only see the Search, Analytics (metadata), and Policies tabs.
+The menus displayed in the upper right indicate the user's access to Cloudera Navigator features, as determined by the roles associated with the user's LDAP or Active Directory groups.
+For example, a user that belongs to a group with the Full Administrator role sees the Search, Audits, Analytics, Policies, and Administration tabs.
+A user that belongs to a group with the Policy Administrator role sees only the Search, Analytics (metadata), and Policies tabs.